WHAT IS A HOME BREEDER?

 We also respect your privacy and membership is entirely optional!

 Whilst we do not show our dogs, we understand its importance.
 We admire the sheer dedication and effort involved.
-I do take issue with judging one beautiful dog over another, though.
-We accept that there must be a breed standard, but the fate of the British Bulldog tells us that rigid conformity can be hugely detrimental.
+I do struggle with judging one beautiful dog over another, though.
+We accept there must be a breed standard, but the fate of the British Bulldog tells us that rigid conformity can be hugely detrimental.

-Showing and other Glen get-togethers are an opportunity for Glens to shine like the stars they are.
-That tendency to charm everyone they meet probably explains why there will always be more Glen lovers in the world than Glens.
+Showing and other Glen get-togethers are a rare opportunity for Glens to shine like the stars they are.
+That affable, scruffy charm probably explains why there will always be more Glen lovers in the world than Glens.
 Less than 50 were registered with the UK Kennel Club in 2017.
 Country shows are another way to encounter several Glens at once, if you have not already had the immense pleasure.
-Their humans can also provide invaluable advice and feedback.
+Their humans can also offer invaluable insight.